 The flight to the Seychelles Islands from Paris takes about 10 hours.
 Not a bad trade – the cold and rain of a Parisian winter for the sandy beaches of a tropical paradise.

-Situated just 4 degrees south of the Equator, the humid climate of Seychelles is not for the faint of heart.
+Situated just 4 degrees south of the Equator, the humid climate of the Seychelles is not for the faint of heart.

 Stretching from the Equator to the tip of Madagascar, the 115 islands that make up the Seychelles are scattered across 154,000 square miles of the Indian Ocean.

-While all other mid-oceanic islands in the world were formed by coral and volcanic activity.
-However, the inner islands of Seychelles are actually the tips of continental granite mountains.
+While all other mid-oceanic islands in the world were formed by coral and volcanic activity, the inner islands of the Seychelles are actually the tips of continental granite mountains.

 When you drive around the island, it is easy to picture the soaring granite peaks as the tips of submerged mountains.
 They create a dramatic backdrop for the white sand beaches and blue lagoons unlike any other I have seen.

 Without stopping, the drive would probably take about 2 hours.
-But when you want to stop and explore many of the 70+ beaches on the island, it quickly becomes a full day affair.
+But when you want to stop and explore many of the 70+ beaches on the island, it can quickly become a full-day affair.

-After a full and wonderful day exploring every remote beach on Mahe, I headed back to the hotel for dinner, sunset and a night of sleep that didn’t involve an airplane seat.
-I had big plans for my next and final day on the island.
+After a full and wonderful day exploring every remote beach on Mahe, I head back to the hotel for dinner, sunset, and a night of sleep that doesn’t involve an airplane seat.

 A Tortoise Tall Tale

 As some of you may know, I first fell in love with the idea of visiting the Seychelles Islands when the Today Show’s Matt Lauer went there several years ago on “Where in the World is Matt Lauer?”

 In one especially memorable segment on the Today Show, Matt was sitting on a stunning white sand beach with swaying palms behind him.
 As he interviewed the Minister of Tourism, a giant tortoise lumbered into the shot while in the midst of a seemingly typical stroll down the beach.

 And here’s what I learned: The Seychelles Islands are indeed one of only two places in the world to see the endangered giant land tortoises in their natural habitat (the other is the Galapagos Islands).

 Turns out, all 150,000 giant land tortoises reside on the island of Aldabra – the world’s largest atoll and a World Heritage Site that is closed to everyone but the scientists who work there.

 So, grudgingly, that’s where I went.

 My two days in Seychelles Islands were extraordinary.
 The islands are so sublimely unique with their granite peaks and boulder-strewn beaches.